envoyproxy/gateway/docs/latest/user/http-traffic-splitting.md

 # HTTPRoute Traffic Splitting

 The [HTTPRoute][] resource allows one or more [backendRefs][] to be provided.
 Requests will be routed to these upstreams if they match the rules of the HTTPRoute.
-If an invalid backendRef is configured, then HTTP responses will be returned with status code `500` for all of the requests that would have been sent to that backend.
+If an invalid backendRef is configured, then HTTP responses will be returned with status code `500` for all requests that would have been sent to that backend.

+## Installation

-Follow the steps from the [Quickstart Guide](QUICKSTART.md) to install Envoy Gateway and then install the example resources used for this guide.
+Follow the steps from the [Quickstart Guide](quickstart.md) to install Envoy Gateway and the example manifest.
+Before proceeding, you should be able to query the example backend using HTTP.

 ## Single backendRef